tycho01/react-storybook/docs/api.md

 }
 ```

-> Usually, there are a lot of things we can do with webpack, but React Storybook allows you to add only custom loaders and plugins.
+> Usually, there are a lot of things we can do with webpack, but Ng2 Storybook allows you to add only custom loaders and plugins.